yeojz/react-unhook/README.md

 **Note:** The comparator function, by default, follows React Hook's `areHookInputsEqual` method, which uses `Object.is` to compare the values in the array.

-All components are based of the 2 core components, namely `UseCallback` and `UseEffect`.
+All unhook components make use of `UseCallback` and `UseEffect` at their core.

-Most of the components outside of core are a reference port of [react-use](https://github.com/streamich/react-use), but using react-unhook's `<UseEffect />` instead of actual React Hooks.
+Many of the components are inspired by hooks from [react-use](https://github.com/streamich/react-use), but re-implmented using react-unhook's `<UseEffect />` instead of actual React Hooks.

 ### Core